JamJamShock/FakeBook/README.md

-# Full Stack CURD PHP application
+# Full Stack CRUD PHP application

 This is a repository for a Full Stack Application using Bootstrap, PHP & MongoDB.